ppoiissbsjksms/nkn-commercial/README.md

 ## Installation
 1. Open [startupscript.txt](https://github.com/durianpool/nkn-commercial/blob/main/startupscript.txt) by text editor.
 2. <b>Insert your NKN beneficiary wallet address</b> `benaddress="<Your Beneficiary Wallet Addr>"`
+3. Change `sshport="22"`.
-3. Insert your ChainDB host url if applicable. `websource=""`
+4. Insert your ChainDB host url if applicable. `websource=""`
-4. Copy & paste the script to your VPS setup page at script option.
+5. Copy & paste the script to your VPS setup page at script option.
-5. Choose your VPS setup.
+6. Choose your VPS setup.
 Remember pick the startup script option at setup.
-6. Deploy
+7. Deploy

 ## Check Status and Pay ID Generation Fee
 - After 15 to 30  minutes, installation of nkn-commercial will be finished.